 Purpose & Timing

 For many years, we have recognized that we do not have enough space for our student-athletes and team sports.
 And we have heard this from our community.
 Too often, teams must switch back and forth between early and late practices to give everyone equal access to field space, causing many of our students to arrive home late in the evening after practice.
 At least one coach has told us that practices are occasionally canceled, depending upon the logistics of working around other teams using the same venues.
-Parents and students also have shared that this demanding schedule can negatively impact students' social and emotional well-being or even their physical well-being.
+Another coach shared that a rain delay can completely derail a practice – the team can’t wait out the rain and continue practice because they have to cede the athletic site to the team practicing after them.
+Parents and students also have expressed concerns that this demanding schedule can negatively impact students' social and emotional well-being or even their physical well-being.

-The purchase of the property could simultaneously make way for us to expand our academic buildings on the Cassingham Complex by utilizing land currently used by athletics, as well as permit us to address playing fields and other outdoor activity concerns and opportunities.
+The purchase of the property will allow us to expand our academic buildings on the Cassingham Complex by utilizing land currently used by athletics, as well as permit us to address playing fields and other outdoor activity concerns and opportunities.
 Our current facilities-planning work is a reflection of our community and its support to upgrade our buildings and athletic facilities.
 Looking toward the next 100 years, we believe upgrading and possibly expanding our academic facilities and improving our athletic amenities will positively impact our students for decades to come.

 We had an urgency to act on the purchase when the land was available for sale due to the rarity of this amount of space and its proximity to the district.
 Because of the district’s foresight in saving Permanent Improvement (PI) funds approved by voters in 2016, the board is able to purchase the land without requesting additional funds from voters to do so.